 How to install ArchEX 64bit to a USB stick with persistence

 I’ve discovered a way to install ArchEX to a USB stick and enjoy persistence.
 I.e. all your system changes will be saved directly on the stick.
 This is how to do it.
+We are using the same installer (Calamares) as for a hard drive installation.

 2. Insert a USB stick of (at least) 8GB.